Hays Bridge Historic District

 The Hays Bridge Historic District is a national historic district which is located in Montgomery Township, Franklin County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1978.

 History and architectural features

 The district includes two contributing buildings and two contributing structures.
 The buildings are a three-story, five-bay limestone house and bank barn, which date to the early-nineteenth century.
 The structures are an early nineteenth-century stone double arch bridge and a Burr Truss covered bridge which date to 1883.
 The covered bridge, known as Ped Bridge or Witherspoon Bridge, is eighty-seven feet long and fourteen feet wide, with a corrugated metal roof.
 It is the only remaining covered bridge in Franklin County.

-It was listed on the National Register of Historic Places in 1978.